Gexkill/sweng2/RASD/src/index.md

 * Users make a reservation two hours before the ride **Here as domain or do we have to do the requirements into G7?**
 * When a new taxi driver joins in the taxi company the taxi company registers him in the information system.
 Analogously when a taxi driver exits from the company, the company deletes him from the information system.
 * The taxi arrives at start point with max 30 minutes of delay
-* Start zone is different from end zone
+* Start zone may be different from end zone
 * The old system works properly without problems

 ##Glossary